 ACCURSED YEARS: MY EXILE AND RETURN FROM DER ZOR 1914-1919

-Translated from the original Armenian by: Ara Stepan Melkonian with an introduction by Krikor Beledian
+By Yervant Odian, Translated by: Ara Stepan Melkonian, Introduction by Krikor Beledian

 Odian’s remarkable account of the Armenian Genocide written in 1919.
 His survival during this period was probably due to the fact that he avoided arrest in Constantinople on the night of April 24, 1915 by going into hiding.